yanjia1777/tp/docs/DeveloperGuide.md

 **Prerequisites**

 - The list must have been initialized.
-- At least one field must be specified.
+- At least one tag should be specified for greater accuracy.
+If the user prefers, additional tags can be added for greater specificity.

 **Test case 1: Deleting an existing recurring expense with all fields specified.**